Columbus Snow Policies

 Sec.
 98-79.
 Winter parking regulations

 (1) Declaration of Snow Emergency.
 A snow emergency is declared when a snowfall is predicted by the National Weather Service to reach a depth of 3 inches or more during any period of 24 hours or less.
 A snow emergency will be considered to exist whether or not the Director of Public Works has declared a snow emergency under this ordinance.
-The Director of Public Works, or designee, is hereby authorized to declare a snow emergency watch in advance of the conditions established in this ordinance by reason of forecasted heavy snow or blizzard, and all provisions of this ordinance are to become effective immediately upon the declaration of a snow emergency watch and shall remain in effect for a period of 48 hours or until such time as snow removal operations have been declared completed by the Director of Public Works or his designee.
+The Director of Public Works, or designee, is hereby authorized to declare a snow emergency watch in advance of the conditions established in this ordinance by reason of forecasted heavy snow or blizzard, and all provisions of this ordinance are to become effective immediately upon the declaration of a snow emergency watch and shall remain in effect for a period of 48 hours or until such time as snow removal operations have been declared completed by the Director of Public Works or their designee.
 This section shall apply from November 15 through April 15 inclusive.

 (2) It shall be unlawful to park any vehicle on any public street or alley in the downtown area of the City between the hours of 12:00 midnight and 6:00 a.m. after a snow emergency has been declared.
 For purposes of this section, "downtown district" is defined as follows: